 Professional standards require us to accumulate all known and likely misstatements identified during the audit, other than those that are trivial, and communicate them to the appropriate level of management.
-During our audit a material adjustment was needed to record additional contracts and retainages payable.
+During our audit material adjustments were needed to adjust various capital asset activity, to adjust the coding of transfers and to record additional transfers.
 Management has corrected all such misstatements.
 We also assisted in preparing a number of year end accounting entries.
 These were necessary to adjust the City's records at year end to correct ending balances.
 The City should establish more detailed processes and procedures to reduce the total number of entries in each category.
 The City will receive better and timelier information if the preparation of year-end entries is completed internally.